 In your first year, you’ll start your studies at the University of Hertfordshire.
 Your core modules will be Marketing, Economics, Accounting and Human Resources.
 You’ll learn regional consumer patterns that influence how companies decide to advertise and digitally communicate to their audience.
 Explore how politics and levels of infrastructure, such as transport, can affect global economic development.
 If you decide to, you can pick up a language during this year.

-In your third year, you'll be abroad.
+Students on the four-year route will all be abroad in your third year.
 You can shape your learning through study or practice too.
-This means you can do one semester studying at one of our partner universities, then to do a placement.
+This means you can study for one semester at one of our partner universities, then do a placement.
 Or you can spend the entire year studying abroad.
 This can be at one university, or you can experience two.
 Wherever you go, they’ll teach you in English.
 However, you can challenge your language skills and study some of your modules in their native language.
 The great part about this year is that you don’t pay tuition fees to us or the university that you go to.
 You’ll be learning about different cultures.
 You’ll build your international networks and get the contacts you need, should you decide to start your career abroad.

-In your final year, you return to the University of Hertfordshire.
-Your core modules will be Issues in Ethics, Business and Sustainability, International Strategic Management, International Logistics and Entrepreneurship, Creativity and Innovation.
+On both the three-year and four-year programmes your final year will be at the University of Hertfordshire.
+Your core modules will be contemporary issues in ethics, business and sustainability, international strategic management, international logistics and entrepreneurship, and creativity and innovation.
 You’ll choose the other half of your programme from a wide variety of business modules offering a strong global focus, including in marketing, HR, finance and economics.
-You can also continue to study a language and can choose to do a project.
-You’re able therefore to tailor your final year to match your own interests and career aspirations.
+You can also continue to study a language and can choose to do a dissertation You’re able to tailor your final year to match your own interests and career aspirations.

 Please keep in mind, due to COVID-19 restrictions, we will need to consider government guidelines regarding travel at the time you reach your second and third year.